-Tree location Applicant Supporting document Tree is located on your property Owner of property Proof of property ownership (eg. Copy of rates notice) Proof of owner's identity (eg. Copy of driver licence) Tree is located on common land managed by Owners Corporation Owners Corporation Manager A letter of authorisation from the Owners Corporation Manager, supporting the proposed tree works Tree is located on land owned by a company Company director Proof of director's identity (eg. Copy of ASIC company extract and copy of their driver licence) Tree is located on a neighbouring The tree owner or the neighbouring Proof of property ownership (eg. Copy of rates notice) property property owner Proof of owner's identity (eg. Copy of driver licence)
+Tree location Applicant Supporting document Tree is located on your property Owner of property Proof of property ownership (eg. Copy of rates notice) Proof of owner's identity (eg. Copy of driver licence) Tree is located on common land managed by Owners Corporation Owners Corporation Manager A letter of authorisation from the Owners Corporation Manager, supporting the proposed tree works The Owners Corporation number Tree is located on land owned by a company Company director Proof of director's identity (eg. Copy of ASIC company extract and copy of their driver licence) Tree is located on a neighbouring property The tree owner or the neighbouring property owner Proof of property ownership (eg. Copy of rates notice) Proof of owner's identity (eg. Copy of driver licence)